smirarab/pasta/README.md

 Starting Trees
 -------
-NOTE that current version of the PASTA code does NOT compute the starting tree through a process similar to what is described in the paper.
-Instead, it simply uses a FastTree on the input, if input is aligned, or else runs MAFFT on the input to align it, and then runs FastTree.
+Since version 1.4.0, PASTA uses the procedure described in the paper for estimating the starting alignment and trees if none is given.

-The preferred approach for getting the PASTA starting tree is very simple, and is described below:
+The PASTA approach for getting the starting tree can be summarized as:
 1. Choose a random subset of your sequences (size 100).
-2. Get a SATe alignment on this subset (you need to install SATe for this; alternatively just run PASTA on it).
+2. Get a MAFFT-linsi alignment on the subset.
 3. Build a HMMER model on the alignment of 100 subsets.
-4. Use HMMAlign to align the remaining sequences into the small subset.
+4. Use hmmalign to align the remaining sequences into the small subset.
 5. Run FastTree on the output of step 4.

-We do have a separate program that computes this simple starting tree.
-See https://github.com/smirarab/sepp and use UPP.
-Make sure you set `-A 100 -P 100` to get the starting tree described in the PASTA paper.

 LICENSE
 ===